- Home

 The City of Stafford has approved several municipal ordinances related to animal safety.
 Any violation of the Animal Control Ordinances may result in citations and fines.
 View City's Code of Ordinances on animals.

 - Dangerous Dogs: Must be kept in an enclosed area or under a leash at all times.
-Dangerous dogs include any dog that has bitten, scratched, or attacked any person or animal which was not provoked.
+Dangerous dogs include any dog that has bitten, scratched, or attacked any person or animal that was not provoked.

 Adopt-a-Pet